-Tennessee Encyclopedia first appeared in print in 1998 and has been on-line since 2002.
-Containing approximately 2,000 entries on all aspects of Tennessee history, by almost 600 authors, The Tennessee Encyclopedia website will see new enhancements in 2018.
+The Tennessee Encyclopedia first appeared in print in 1998 and has been on-line since 2002.
+Containing approximately 2,000 entries on all aspects of Tennessee history, by almost 600 authors, The Tennessee Encyclopedia, Version 3.0 launched in April 2018.
 Look for updated entries and new content in the months to come.

 Functionality and information at The Tennessee Encyclopedia of History and Culture are in compliance with guidelines established by the American Association for State and Local History for online state and regional encyclopedias.